 The folding is out.
 Rolling is in.
 You may save space and stop creasing by rolling your clothes before placing them in your bag.
 It saves space.
 A neat way to pack is to roll up your clothes, especially if it is made of lightweight fabrics like nylon, cotton, or wool.
 Jackets and other heavier things may be a little harder to roll up, so just fold them neatly and place them on top.

 Lay tops facedown, fold in the sleeves, and roll from the bottom up.
 For pants, put the legs together and roll from the waist down.
 Once you’ve rolled everything, place pants and tops in your suitcase before shoes and accessories; then, fit in other oddly shaped items like hair tools.

 2. Make a List

 It’s always a good idea to write down what you need, just like with many important life tasks.
-“Make a packing list with all of your necessities on it and then separate items that are specific to your [trip’s] basic necessities”.
+“Make a packing list with all of your necessities on it and then separate items that are specific to your [trip’s] necessities”.

 Count the days you will be traveling to calculate how many pairs of shoes, jocks, socks, and undergarments you will require.
 Write down all of the planned activities, meetings, events, and parties along with what to dress for each after checking the weather.